the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="external-tasks-modify"/>
 ### Modify Task

 Edit an existing task.
 The `status` must be a number 0, 1, 2 or 3.
+To assign a task to a sprint or send it back to the backlog, use `/projects/:projectId/sprints/:sprintId/assigntasks` endpoint.

 - **URL**
   + `/projects/:projectId/tasks/:taskId`